joegoldbeck/mongoose-encryption/README.md

 Disadvantages:
 - Cannot select individual encrypted fields in a query nor unset or rename encrypted fields via an update operation
 - Potentially slower in cases where you only want to decrypt a subset of the document
+- Transactions including the entire encrypted/authenticated block are effectively enforced.
+Updating any encrypted or authenticated field forces them all to be marked as modified.

 ## Security Notes